MichelGerding/remote-iracing-setups/downloader_site/README.md

 3. Find the matching car folder
 4. Right-click the car folder → **Create shortcut**
 5. Cut the shortcut and paste it into your iRacing car folder
-6. Rename it to `apex-setups`
+6. Rename it to `michel-setups`

 ### Result

 ```
 📁 Documents/iRacing/setups/porsche718gt4mr/
    📁 your-local-setups/
-   📁 apex-setups → (shortcut to Z:\Porsche 718...)
+   📁 michel-setups → (shortcut to Z:\porsche718gt4mr)
-      📁 Circuit de Spa-Francorchamps/
+      📁 spa/
          📄 quali_setup.sto
 ```

-In iRacing, select the `apex-setups` folder to browse remote setups by track.
+In iRacing, select the `michel-setups` folder to browse remote setups by track.

 ## Features